jaferrando/yt_live_stream_split/README.md

 ## merge.ps1

 To merge video and audio run the `merge.ps1` script from a Windows PowerShell command line witht the `-file` parameter indicating the `.mp4` file name.
-This only needs to be done for non-progressive videos, if the `yt.py` script produced separate `.mp4` and `.mp3` files.
+This only needs to be done for non-progressive videos, if the `yt.py` script produced separate `.mp4` and `.mp3` files it will try to run this script automatically.

 ```
 ./merge.ps1 -file yt-video-test.mp4
 ```

+The script will produce a new file with the  `_mix` suffix in the name (f.e. `yt-video-test_mix.mp4`)

 ## split_video.ps1

 This is a PowerShell script that has to be run from a Windows PowerShell command line.
 It will take a MP4 file and CSV file by the same base name, and split the video in separate files, one for each chapter declared in the CSV file.
 Each file will be named by the value of the third field, replacing spaces by dashes.
 In the example used in a previous chapter, an MP4 file named `Billie_Jean.mp4` would be produced, discarding all the other footage of the video except that between 1:00 and 1:30 time.